radosavleviciervin8/privacy-guardian/README.md

 ---

 _This README and the in-app notices record attribution and provenance.
-They do not by themselves create a copyright registration, an enforceable NDA against third parties who have not signed it, or any legal finding against another person._
+They do not by themselves create a copyright registration, an enforceable NDA against third parties who have not signed it, or any legal finding against another person._ what me can do  if scammers do bacdates to my repository  they are idiots  I need help stop cracheds addicted to my life